ericpante/redcoral/0_access_to_IFB_cluster.md

 ```
 cd /shared/projects/2402_redcoral
 ```
-On this directory, we are going to use the following files :
+On this directory, we are going to use the following `fastq`files :

 ```
 [epante@core-login1 fastq_files]$ ls -l
 total 1267516